Former CBS 3 anchorman Larry Mendte pleaded guilty in federal court to hacking into his former co-anchor's computer.

 "The text of those e-mails was found on Mr. Mendte's computer and ended up in the After 6 gossip section of the New York Daily News," Michael Levy, assistant U.S. attorney.

-"Mr. Mendte was reading the e-mail between herself and her attorneys about this New York criminal case and leaking them to the
+"Mr. Mendte was reading the e-mail between herself and her attorneys about this New York criminal case and leaking them to the press," Levy said.

 Levy said he believes Mendte mailed an anonymous letter to the New York district attorney calling Lane a liar.